IvanYuriev/Xpence/README.md

 A trivial microservices project written in .NET Core 5, contains 2 services Auth and Mobile.
-Auth service is the main (enity point) of the project and has an ability to authenticate user with JWT token and pass authenticated requests to Mobile service.
+Auth service is the main (entry point) of the project and has an ability to authenticate user with JWT token and pass authenticated requests to Mobile service.
 Docker compose files are presented to run both services at the same time with:

 ```